clementw168/house-pricing-api/README.md

 # house-pricing-api
-A simple API to get inference
+A simple API to get inference on the housing price dataset from Kaggle.